OPEnSLab-OSU/Loom/Readme_Quick_Start.md

 // relay and Manger.Relay() now refer to different objects
 ```

-In some cases behavior might work fine but as the two objects are different, changing one will not change the other
+In some cases behavior might work fine but as the two objects are different, changing one will not change the other.

 #### Available Methods

 See the [Documentation](http://web.engr.oregonstate.edu/~goertzel/Loom_documentation/inherits.html) for available methods of individual modules.

+### Secondary Managers

+Loom has a few secondary managers that are `LoomModules` specialized to managing features more general than an individual hardware component.
+These currently include:

+- Interrupt manager
+- Sleep manager
+- Multiplexer

+See the [Secondary Managers](https://github.com/OPEnSLab-OSU/Loom/blob/master/Readme_Secondary_Managers.md) readme for details on their usage.

 ### Printing to Serial